Our Statement of Inclusion:

 Make list of events in the BIPOC community that we could be attending or are not currently awareHold meetings with BIPOC community leaders to build trust and rapport

-We are organizing Ion Center board, staff, and volunteers to pursue systems change within our agency to achieve internal systems and policy reform by identifying procedures that continue to enable systemic racism and actively ameliorate these practices by May 2022.
+We are organizing Ion Center board, staff, and volunteers to pursue systems change within our agency to achieve internal systems and policy reform by identifying procedures that continue to enable systemic racism and actively ameliorate these practices.

 We will do this by actively reviewing hiring procedures, staff guidelines (such as appearance and dress code), holiday time-off, and other related policies